Wind shear warning service

 Aircraft weather reports

-The pilot in command of an aircraft is required to observe and report en-route meteorological conditions as prescribed in AIP GEN 3.5 (regarding AIREP) (see page 2.63).
+The pilot in command of an aircraft is required to observe and report en-route meteorological conditions as prescribed in AIP GEN 3.5 (regarding AIREP).
 For this purpose, they are deemed an approved observer.

 In addition to requirements for special AIREP reports concerning MET conditions likely to affect the safety of other aircraft, pilots in areas where ground meteorological reports are scanty are encouraged to report observations of MET conditions which they consider will assist in the provision of meteorological services.